This blog post is an excerpt from my Month of Mindful Healing e-course. If you find these words helpful, consider joining the class.

 Connection is a basic human need.
 We require love, belonging, acceptance, and support, if only from a few people.
 But to fully heal, we must cultivate love within ourselves.
 Self-compassion is true medicine.
 It works from the inside out.
 Kristin Neff, the leading researcher on self-compassion (and its positive effects), describes three essential steps: 1) Practice mindfulness and become more aware of your pain; 2) Recognize that pain isn’t personal—there’s nothing wrong—it’s simply part of being human; and 3) Open your heart to yourself—give yourself the kindness and compassion you need.

 Awareness is the first step.
-In our busy lives, we ignore our pain, distract ourselves, or make judgments, often unconsciously.
+In our busy lives, we often ignore our pain, distract ourselves, or make judgments, often unconsciously.
 Mindfulness allows us to open in all directions, including the difficult places.

 Once we realize we’re in pain (emotional or physical), we often personalize it—make it a story of “me”—and this separates us from love and connection.
 Our thoughts and limiting beliefs keep us stuck.
 When we release our pain into a larger circle—everyone feels pain, this isn’t personal—there’s relief and opening.